OpenMDAO/OpenMDAO-Framework/docs/install-guide/intro.rst

 at the system level.

     - Python 2.6
-    - bazaar (needed only if access to the OpenMDAO source repository is needed)
+    - Bazaar (needed only if access to the OpenMDAO source repository is needed)

 Specific Platform Requirements